-Scholar-in-Residence @ African American Library at the Gregory School
+Scholar-in-Residence @ African American History Research Center Gregory Campus

-CERCL in partnership with the African American Library at the Gregory School offers residential fellowships for scholars whose research would benefit from the Houston Public Library special collections (particularly the Gregory School archives).
+CERCL in partnership with the African American History Research Center - Gregory Campus offers residential fellowships for scholars whose research would benefit from the Houston Public Library special collections (particularly the AAHRC - Gregory Campus archives).

 The Scholar-in-Residence program is open to those holding the PhD, graduate students who have achieved candidacy and independent scholars.
 Foreign nationals who have resided in the United States for two years immediately preceding the application deadline, and United States citizens are eligible to apply.